 - Alejandro Renteria, US Army, recipient of the Medal of Honor.

-- Agustin Ramos Calero, Sgt.1st class, fought in France after D-Day, awarded Silver Star Medal
+- Agustin Ramos Calero, Sgt.1st class, fought in France after D-Day, awarded the Silver Star Medal

-It is sad that this contribution is hardly ever recognized as such; in fact it is mostly unknown to public opinion in general.
+It is sad that this contribution is hardly ever recognized as such; in fact, it is mostly unknown to the public.
 As a Chilean national and fellow Latin American, I would hope that something could be done to remedy this omission.